suvansh/CLAIRe/README.md

 # CLAIRe

+## Log
+- 7/31 (eba9ffb): Important bug fix that everyone will need – the `.claire` directory was not being created before being used, resulting in errors for all message and profile operations.

 ## Abilities
 ### Active messaging
 CLAIRe can proactively reach out to you to follow up on past conversations, challenging the conventional call-response paradigm of AI interactions: